Part of the Fractional Leadership series

 A consultant identifies the metrics you should track.
 A fractional operator owns those metrics personally.

 When I work with a company, specific numbers have my name next to them.
 Pipeline conversion rate.
 Sales cycle length.
 Revenue per product line.
-If those numbers do not move, that is my problem, not a "implementation challenge" I hand back to your team.
+If those numbers do not move, that is my problem, not an "implementation challenge" I hand back to your team.
+In PMGuru's operating view, the KPIs I own usually move materially within the first two quarters when the baseline and levers are honest.

 2. Meeting Cadence